vineyard-bloom/bloom-forms/docs/inputs.md

   ```
   {
     id: string,
-    label: either a strig or a react element
+    label: either a string or a react element
   }
   ```
 - `value`: